ArctosDB/documentation-wiki/_documentation/container.markdown

 characteristics are not necessary, or the resources to barcode are not currently available, use part attribute "location."

 ## FAQ

-Summary: People who use barcodes tend to find them indispensable; they make producing much better data much simpler.
+**Summary:** People who use barcodes tend to find them indispensable; they make producing much better data much simpler.

-Q: The only benefit of barcoding is that it provides you with an east
+**Q:** The only benefit of barcoding is that it provides you with an east
 \[sic\] mechanism for processing large loans, doing inventories or otherwise creating batches of specimens.
 [(source)](http://mailman.yale.edu/pipermail/nhcoll-l/2014-February/007337.html)

-A: Barcodes are useful for much more than loans.
+**A:** Barcodes are useful for much more than loans.
 [(source)](http://mailman.yale.edu/pipermail/nhcoll-l/2014-February/007341.html)

-Q: …reading devices that might go out of production [(source)](http://mailman.yale.edu/pipermail/nhcoll-l/2014-February/007339.html)
+**Q:** …reading devices that might go out of production.
+[(source)](http://mailman.yale.edu/pipermail/nhcoll-l/2014-February/007339.html)

-A: This is an argument that we will soon lose all photodetector, laser, and optical devices that may be attached to small computers.
+**A:** This is an argument that we will soon lose all photodetector, laser, and optical devices that may be attached to small computers.
 Other types of "barcodes" (2D codes and RFIDs, for example) require slightly more advanced technology, but the argument that very simple methods of reading very simple encoded data across very short distances will suddenly become impossible just does not make any sense to us.

-Q: The scanner read my barcode wrong.
+**Q:** The scanner read my barcode wrong.

-A: It probably didn’t.
+**A:** It probably didn’t.
 Even the very simplest barcodes have start and stop codons – half of barcode "1234" is not "12," it’s unintelligible garbage.
 Printing useless barcodes, failing to develop useful protocols, and scanning the wrong things produce off-by-something-random errors;
 technological failures produce only "it didn’t work" errors.

-Q: What should I barcode?
+**Q:** What should I barcode?

-A: Barcode physical objects – things you loan, need to find in the collection, or otherwise track.
+**A:** Barcode physical objects – things you loan, need to find in the collection, or otherwise track.
 Cataloged items (things to which catalog numbers are assigned) are almost never appropriate; insect genitalia are separated and stored away from the pinned "voucher," a mammal may have multiple organ samples, a plant may be mounted on multiple sheets, etc.
 That is, barcode and GUID are different types of identifiers used to represent entirely different types of objects.
-Please note that this is contrary to the  [iDigBio Specimen Barcode and Labeling Guide](https://www.idigbio.org/wiki/index.php/Specimen_Barcode_and_Labeling_Guide) ([archive](https://web.archive.org/web/20151205163004/https://www.idigbio.org/wiki/index.php/Specimen_Barcode_and_Labeling_Guide)), which states "A digital specimen GUID is what identifies the specimen (part of an individual, an individual, a set of individuals) in the digital world, while a barcode label identifies the specimen in the physical world. " A GUID/catalog number is assigned to whatever a Curator chooses (and traditions vary widely across disciplines and collections), while a barcode is assigned to definable physical objects.
+Please note that this is contrary to the [iDigBio Specimen Barcode and Labeling Guide](https://www.idigbio.org/wiki/index.php/Specimen_Barcode_and_Labeling_Guide) ([archive](https://web.archive.org/web/20151205163004/https://www.idigbio.org/wiki/index.php/Specimen_Barcode_and_Labeling_Guide)), which states "A digital specimen GUID is what identifies the specimen (part of an individual, an individual, a set of individuals) in the digital world, while a barcode label identifies the specimen in the physical world. " A GUID/catalog number is assigned to whatever a curator chooses (and traditions vary widely across disciplines and collections), while a barcode is assigned to definable physical objects.
 A barcode may refer to a cataloged item, part of a cataloged item, a part cataloged in multiple collections, material referencing a cataloged